Futura (typeface): Release

+Design

 Despite its clean geometric appearance, some of Futura's design choices recalled classic serif typefaces.
 Unlike many sans-serif designs intended for display purposes, Futura has quite a low x-height, reducing its stridency and increasing its suitability for body text.
 (Note: This characteristic did vary by size: unlike digital facsimiles, Futura in metal type was made differently at different sizes.)

 The design of Futura avoids the decorative, eliminating nonessential elements, but makes subtle departures from pure geometric designs that allow the letterforms to seem balanced.
 This is visible in the apparently almost perfectly round stroke of the o, which is nonetheless slightly ovoid, and in how the circular strokes of letters like b gently thin as they merge with the verticals.
 Renner's biographer Christopher Burke has noted the important role of the Bauer's manufacturing team in adapting the design for different sizes of text, a feature not seen in digital releases.
 However, Renner expressed some disappointment with the slow design and release process, as it allowed Erbar (1926) to precede his design and other typefaces of similar design to appear in the same year as its release.

 Renner's original plan was for two versions: a more conventional version suitable for general use, and a more eccentric, geometric lower case based on the circle and triangle.
 This plan was scrapped, although the characters did appear on an early specimen and more recently on at least one digitisation.

 Futura was immediately very successful, and was heavily marketed as embodying the spirit of modernity.
 Other foundries quickly launched derivative geometric sans-serif typefaces, particularly in the United States.
 In the UK Futura, while sometimes used, was overshadowed by Gill Sans, which became popular for similar reasons in the UK and came to define 1930s and 1940s printing.
 While more humanist, it also has geometric leanings which are particularly visible in the capitals.